 Smartly also gave the option of transferring your holdings to StashAway, another robo-advisor.

-You could continue to receive wealth management advice using StashAway’s platform.
+By then, you could continue to receive wealth management advice using StashAway’s platform.

 However, your holdings could not be transferred directly to StashAway.

-Instead, you had to:
+Instead, you had to take the following steps:

 - Sell your holdings that you have with Smartly